How To Get Rid Of Stretch Marks Naturally And Safely

 2. Lemon Juice For Stretch Marks

-It’s not just for a sore throat; lemon juice can also do wonders for your stretch marks!
+It’s not just for a sore throat; lemon juice can also do wonders when you’re asking how to get rid of stretch marks.
 There are divided opinions about its effectiveness.
 Still, being that it is so cheap and easy to use, it’s definitely worth a shot.

 It’s best to exfoliate your skin before applying lemon juice, to remove any dead skin.
 Next, slice open a lemon and squeeze out the juice onto a cotton ball.
 Massage the juice gently into your marks using circular motions.
 You can choose to leave it on overnight, or you can wipe it off after ten minutes if necessary.